itirohidaka/awscdk_ec2/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is my example of how to automate the VPC and EC2 creation with AWS CDK (Python).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.